Terry Benedict: Personal life

 Benedict is a graduate of Pepperdine University, where he received a full scholarship.
-He is a member of the WGAw.
+He is a member of the WGAW.
 Benedict is a Seventh-day Adventist.

 Career

 1984–2004

 Benedict began his career in Hollywood supervising chase scenes, notably for The Terminator and Marked For Death.
 He has worked with Academy Award-winning cinematographers Conrad Hall and Haskell Wexler to create commercials for Honda, Blue Cross, Nissan and others.
 He has produced commercials for Japanese brands: Mitsubishi, Seagram's, and TDK Tapes - working with Madonna, Stevie Wonder, and Arnold Schwarzenegger.
-Terry went on to write and directing the film Painted Hero with Dwight Yoakam and Peter Fonda.
+Terry went on to write and direct the film Painted Hero with Dwight Yoakam and Peter Fonda.

 2004–present

-After Painted Hero Benedict became the Director of Photography for the documentary, Where I Stand: The Hank Greenspun Story narrated by Academy Award winner Anthony Hopkins and directed by Emmy winner Scott Goldstein.
+After Painted Hero, Benedict became the Director of Photography for the documentary, Where I Stand: The Hank Greenspun Story narrated by Academy Award winner Anthony Hopkins and directed by Emmy winner Scott Goldstein.
 He produced and directed the critically acclaimed and award-winning documentary film, The Conscientious Objector.
 The film garnered several dozen awards in multiple categories during a two-year run on the international festival circuit including many “audience favorite” awards, a Crystal Heart Award from the Heartland Film Festival and from Boston, a Humanitarian Award.
 The film played on the International Documentary Association’s InFACT Documentary tour qualifying it for Academy Award consideration.
 Benedict scripted the first draft of the theatrical narrative project based on the documentary and joined the producing team of Hacksaw Ridge, directed by Mel Gibson.

 Benedict has several film projects in development including a new medical drama series and an international series focusing on Hope Extreme.
 He is also developing the film The Death of Reasonable Doubt, which follows the U.S. Supreme Court death-row case of Troy Davis in Savannah, Georgia.